Ground state on the dumbbell graph: Proof of Theorem

 so that (\ref{slope-E-versus-Q}) implies that

 On the other hand, for the asymmetric wave of Lemma \ref{lemma-soliton-ring}, we have

 so that (\ref{slope-E-versus-Q}) implies that

-Therefore, for sufficiently large $Q_0$, we have $E_0^{\rm sym} < -\frac{1}{12} Q_0^3 < E_0^{\rm asym}$, which proves the second assertion of the lemma. \end{proof}
+Therefore, for sufficiently large $Q_0$, we have $E_0^{\rm asym} < -\frac{1}{12} Q_0^3 < E_0^{\rm sym}$, which proves the second assertion of the lemma. \end{proof}

-\begin{lemma} There exists $\tilde{Q}_0^{**} \in (Q_0^{**},\infty)$ such that the symmetric wave is the ground state of the constrained minimization problem (\ref{minimizer}) for $Q_0 \in (\tilde{Q}_0^{**},\infty)$.
+\begin{lemma} There exists $\tilde{Q}_0^{**} \in (Q_0^{**},\infty)$ such that the symmetric wave is a local constrained minimizer of energy for fixed $Q_0 \in (\tilde{Q}_0^{**},\infty)$.
 In particular, the second eigenvalue of the linearization operator $L_+$ at the symmetric wave of Lemma \ref{remark-soliton-line} is strictly positive. \end{lemma}

 \begin{proof} By using the scaling transformation (\ref{scaling}), we transform the linearized operators $L_+$ and $L_-$ given by (\ref{L-plus}) and (\ref{L-minus}) to the form $L_{\pm} = |\Lambda| \ell_{\pm}$, where